mo-sangha/book/chapters/3.typ

   the inseparability of these qualities.
 ]

-=== #todo([The Four Dzogchen Samayas])

 /////////////////////////////////////////////////////////////////////////////////
 == #todo([Coming to the Decisive Conclusion])
 /////////////////////////////////////////////////////////////////////////////////

 Effortlessness is the ultimate remedy.
+One has full confidence in self-liberation within the context of day and night.
+Like a screen which can display the full cycle of day and night but also a full range of experiences, mind is untouched by its own expression.

-One has full confidence in self-liberation.
-The evidence has presented itself in the lack of conditioning.
-So one continues to release and trust until the appearance of an inversion occurs.
+The evidence for a wider scope of being has presented itself in the lack of conditioning.
+One continues to release and trust until the appearance of an inversion occurs.
+The very mind abiding in awareness is seen as awareness.
 What was once self-liberating is now seen as pure luminosity within a threshold.

 This is pure Dzogchen, non-meditation.